Please do not hesitate to request educational material:

 - A Guide for Educators.
 "Addressing Anti-Semitism: Why and How?" published by Yad Vashem and the Office for Democratic Institutions and Human Rights (ODIHR) of the Organization for Security and Cooperation in Europe (OSCE)

 - Teaching Guidelines and other materials avaible from the "One Person Can Make a Difference" Educational Programme (International Raoul Wallenberg Foundation) Jewish Partisans: Study Guides from the Jewish Partisan Educational Foundation

-- The Buenos Aires Holocaust Museum publishes since 1994 uninterruptedly Nuestra Memoria, with more than 350 pages.
+- The Buenos Aires Holocaust Museum publishes since 1994 uninterruptedly Nuestra Memoria (in Spanish), with more than 350 pages.
 This material confirms a substantial contribution to the study of the subject of the Shoah, providing a significant enrichment to the existing literature in Spanish.